 Is spousal support a factor?

 Your higher net worth could mean that you or your spouse may have to pay spousal support or alimony.
 The purpose of spousal support is to help bring the lesser earner more equal for a time.
 The payments have nothing to do with child support calculation or payments.
-In high-asset divorces, the court arrives at a payment amount outside the standard calculator cited in the statutes.
+In High-Net worth divorces, the court arrives at a payment amount outside the standard calculator cited in the statutes.

 The more assets you have when your marriage ends, the higher the divorce stakes.
 You may want to speak with someone with experience dealing with similar proceedings to learn more about what to expect.